 The term “cannabis” pertains to the species of plants from which the narcotic cannabis is made.
 Cannabis includes the psychoactive chemical tetrahydrocannabinol (THC), which causes cannabis users to feel “high.”

 Cannabis comes in various strains, some of which have significantly lower THC levels and hence have little to no intoxicating effect.
-Hemp is one such variation classified as a type of cannabis plant with a THC content of less than 0.3 percent.
+Hemp is one such variation classified as a cannabis plant with a THC content of less than 0.3 percent.
 CBD is a chemical component found in both hemp and cannabis.

-CBD oil that is generated from hemp and has less than 0.3 percent THC has no known impairment effects that companies should be worried about in the working environment.
+CBD oil generated from hemp and has less than 0.3 percent THC has no known impairment effects that companies should be worried about in the working environment.
 Furthermore, CBD oil derived from hemp is unlikely to result in a positive outcome in employment-related drug screening, as most tests search for evidence of THC ingestion instead of CBD.